 Valentine’s Day doesn’t have to be a budget breaker.
-In this article, you will learn six smart tips to keep your holiday costs down and love remaining high.
+This article will share with you six smart tips to keep your holiday costs down and love remaining high.

 By Following the tips and living a frugal lifestlye we paid off all our credit cards, student loans, car loans, and working on our mortgage all on one income.
 You can read about our debt free journey here.

-Before Christmas has even passed aisles of red, white and hearts are filling up.
-Some of us roll our eyes at the thought, whether it’s because of the actual holiday itself or it’s out before we even got through Christmas who knows.
-Yet we can easily get caught up in Valentine’s day and spend money on things we don’t need, or worse things our loved ones didn’t want.
+Before Christmas has even passed, aisles of red, white, and hearts are filling up.
+Of course, some of us roll our eyes at the thought, whether it’s because of the actual holiday itself or it’s out before we even got through Christmas, who knows.

-Valentine’s day is one of those holidays I tend to enjoy celebrating just to get through winter.
-I won’t break the bank to do it though.
-Over the years I have learned tips and tricks to keep our costs down and romance high.
+Valentine’s Day is one of those holidays I tend to enjoy celebrating to get through winter.
+I won’t break the bank to do it, though.
+So instead, I have learned tips and tricks to keep our costs down and romance high over the years.

 Don’t Buy the Hype

 There is a reason Valentine’s day items are pushed out onto retail shelves before Christmas.
 Hype.